frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 ---

-## 16. Appendix – Patch Examples and Technical Specifications
+## 19. Appendix A – Patch Examples and Technical Specifications

 ### Example 1 – Stereo Drone